Mod-Bucket/Basic-Staples/README.txt

 		* The animal food recipes are entirely different.
 Flexibility!
 	Auto Magic:
 		* Patches added to tweak the pet tables.
-		* Automated Recipes are in an experimental state.
 		* DO NOT put any bookshelf in the building store except the vanilla shelf.
 Any other shelf will fail to stock items even if it meets totem requirements.
+		* Automated Recipes will have to be released in a separate patch mod.

 	Xable's Animals - Patches added to redirect the pet drop tables.
 		* It's possible these patches won't work because there's a space in the Xable's Animal's name.